 St. Vitus Dance: a twitching of the limbs consequent on streptococcal infections also known as chorea Sancti Viti.

 Stranguary: restricted urine flow.
 A difficulty of urine attended with pain.
-This could have included bladder stones.
+This could have included bladder stones and enlargement of the prostate.
 See also gravel.

 Strophulus: prickly heat.